josephmluna/LabWebsite/lab_charter/index.md

 - I will strive to return comments **within one week** of receiving a draft.
 If I anticipate delays, I will communicate this promptly.
 - For other materials (abstracts, presentations), follow the timelines below.

-For graduate students and postdocs presenting their research:
+For conference posters and talks:

-- Submit abstracts for my review **at least three weeks** before the deadline.
+- Submit abstracts or talk titles for my review **at least three weeks** before the submission deadline, ideally the early registration deadline..
 - Depending on the material, expect to undergo at least **two rounds of revisions.** This iterative process is essential for refining your work.
-- Present your first practice talk to the lab **10 days before** the big presentation (student seminar or conference talk), typically during our Wednesday lab meeting.
+- Present your poster or practice talk to the lab **at least two weeks before** the conference, typically during our Wednesday lab meeting.
-- Share your second practice talk and posters with the lab **3 days before** the big day.
+- Share your second practice talk and posters with the lab **one week before** the conference.
+Keep in mind that posters will need a business day or two to print.

 I understand that this level of preparation and revision may seem daunting at first, but I assure you that it will become more manageable with practice.
 By investing time and effort into this process, you will not only improve the quality of your individual work but also contribute to the overall success and reputation of our lab.
 Remember, high-quality papers are one of the most enduring products of your scientific work - they're worth the effort!